BigSoftVideo/DOTEbase/scope.md

 ### Clips Viewer

-The [Clips Viewer](clips-viewer.md) can show [Transcript and Media Clips](clips.md) in the current _DOTE_ Project that is open in _DOTEbase_ and it can broaden the scope to list all clips in selected Projects and Transcripts in or more DOTEspaces.
+The [Clips Viewer](clips-viewer.md) can show [Transcript and Media Clips](clips.md) in the current _DOTE_ Project that is open in _DOTEbase_, and it can broaden the scope to list all clips in selected Projects and Transcripts in or more DOTEspaces.

 ### Collections Browser